Depression

 Depression Symptoms in Older Adults

-• Recurrent depressive disorder, meaning the person has a history of at least two depressive episodes; and
+• Recurrent depressive disorder- this is the history of experiencing at least two episodes of depression that are distinct.

 What all this research firmly establishes is that depression affects people differently.
 That it varies in severity, how often they happen, and how long they last

-In the section below, we go over some of the faces with which depression visits us, but what invites it into our lives are varied and many.
-Though researches remain confounded trying to pin it down to a particular set of risk factors, they’ve however narrowed it down to these social, psychological and biological factors:
+In the section below, we go over some of the faces with which depression visits us, but what invites it into our lives is varied and many.
+Though researchers remain confounded trying to pin it down to a particular set of risk factors, they’ve, however, narrowed it down to these social, psychological and biological factors:

 Some events affect the way your body reacts to fear and stressful situations.
 This becomes a risk factor for those who have endured early childhood trauma.